Bass Strait Central Zone Scallop Fishery

 2.1 Description of the fishery

 The Bass Strait Central Zone Scallop Fishery (BSCZSF) operates in the central area of Bass Strait between the Victorian and Tasmanian scallop fisheries (Figure 2.1).
-In 2017, fishing was permitted throughout the management area, except in two scallop beds (Figure 2.1).
-Fishing was concentrated on beds east of King Island.
-This was a similar area to that fished in 2014, 2015 and 2016.
+In 2018, fishing was permitted throughout the management area, except in five scallop beds (Figure 2.1) that were closed to fishing under the harvest strategy.
+Fishing in 2018 was concentrated on beds east of King Island.
+This was a similar area to that fished in 2014, 2015, 2016 and 2017.

 Fishing methods and key species

 The fishery is managed through a range of input controls (seasonal and area closures) and output controls (total allowable catch [TAC]), together with quota statutory fishing rights and individual transferable quota controls.
-A TAC of 100 t also exists for doughboy scallops (Chlamys asperrima).
-However, except in 2003, this species is either not retained or only retained in very small amounts, because there is no market for it.
+A TAC of 100 t also exists for doughboy scallops (Chlamys asperrima); however, because there is no market for the species, it is usually not retained.

 Management methods have changed considerably since 2009.
 The changes include a reduction in the scallop size limit used in the harvest strategy to define a bed as ‘commercially viable’; a shift from ‘most area closed, little area open’ to ‘most area open, little area closed’ (2014); and consideration of scallop density in determining which areas to open and close (2014).

 The current harvest strategy uses a tiered management approach, whereby a 150 t TAC can initially be set as a ‘default opening’, covering the whole BSCZSF management area, to allow operators to search widely for scallop beds (AFMA 2015).
 The revisions to the harvest strategy in 2014 aimed, in part, to increase knowledge of the biomass by encouraging exploratory fishing outside known beds.
-However, the exploratory period was skipped in 2015, 2016 and 2017 in favour of a return to surveying the known King Island beds.
-Despite this, in recent years the survey vessels have conducted some exploratory fishing as part of the survey.
+The exploratory period was omitted in 2015, 2016, 2017 and 2018 in favour of a return to surveying the known King Island beds.
+However, in recent years, the survey vessels have conducted some exploratory fishing as part of the survey.

 |Fishing methods||Scallop dredge|